-One of the most surprising results of our study is the lack of complementarities between HD's training and the cash transfers.
-It is worth noting, however, that we designed the Combined arm to provide the cleanest test of structural complementarities between physical and human capital from the beneficiary side, which required that we implemented each arm precisely as in the standalone case.
+One of the most surprising results of our study is the apparent lack of complementarities between HD's training and the cash transfers in a canonical two-by-two comparison.
+We designed the Combined arm to provide the cleanest test of structural complementarities between physical and human capital from the beneficiary side, which required that we implemented each arm precisely as in the standalone case.
 In reality, however, these two programs could be interwoven in a number of deeper ways.
 At the very least, regular programming intended to add capital over training would typically only do so at the end of the training, while our Combined arm received their cash midway through HD.
 More fundamentally, one might think about making the cash component conditional on participation in HD, which we did not do.
-So our results should not be taken to mean that it is impossible to design cash and training programs in a complementary manner, but rather than simply providing them together does not automatically generate a whole greater than the sum of the parts.
-Given the many complex, expensive, and multi-dimensional programs pushed by the donor community, this result is worth paying attention to.
+So our results should not be taken to suggest that it is possible to design cash and training programs in a complementary manner, but rather than simply providing them together does not automatically generate a whole greater than the sum of the parts, and that the diminishing returns to total investment in individual beneficiaries can undermine the value of such an approach.
+Given the many complex, expensive, and multidimensional programs pushed by the donor community, this result is worth paying attention to.
+Moreover, our study's ability to make cost-equivalent comparisons between the Combined arm and the Large transfer shows that, even under the current intervention design, what drives the absence of complementarities between these programs may not be the absence of coincident human capital and liquidity constraints per se, but rather the diminishing marginal returns to resources invested in any one individual.

 The lessons of this study add to the evidence base not just on specific programs, but on the relative importance of the underlying constraints they seek to address.
 HD does appear to have been effective in alleviating a human capital constraint: it improves business knowledge, though non-cognitive dimensions such as aspirations and beneficiaries' self-efficacy appear to have been harder to move.
 In this context, the returns to raising business knowledge appear not to have been as impactful as the returns to alleviating liquidity constraints through cash transfers.
 And the liquidity constraints faced by these individuals appear not to be exceedingly large, given that the returns to increases in cash-transfer size are modest.
-While our prior cash-benchmarking study in Rwanda (McIntosh and Zeitlin, 2019) targeted households with malnourished children, it also focused on Rwandans within Ubudehe 1 and 2, and so provides an interesting point of comparison to the results here.
+A companion cash-benchmarking study in Rwanda (McIntosh and Zeitlin, 2019) that targeted households with malnourished children also focused on Rwandans within Ubudehe 1 and 2, and so provides an interesting point of comparison to the results here.
 That study was generally unable to reject constant benefit/cost ratios comparing transfers around \$100 to transfers of \$500, while here with bigger and more evenly spaced transfer amounts we find that transfers larger than USD 400 have limited additional value.
 This helps to identify the 'sweet spot' for cash in this context.
-Moreover, this study shows that the impact of human-capital and liquidity improvements flow through different channels, in particular as the HD program does move beneficiaries in the direction of wage employment, whereas cash transfers support self-employment.
-These results are at 18 months only.
-The long-run impact of the mechanisms induced by each of these programs remains an important question.
+Moreover, the present study shows that the impact of human-capital and liquidity improvements flow through different channels, in particular as the HD program does move beneficiaries in the direction of wage employment, whereas cash transfers support self-employment.
+How these different mechanisms shape the long-run impact of interventions that provide skills versus those that provide cash remains an important question.